Vineyards

 Sanford & Benedict

-Located on the very western edge of the Santa Rita Hills appellation, this vineyard is a magical site producing very low yields (less than 2 tons/acre) of perfectly balanced Pinot Noir.
+Originally called Evening Land Tempest, this vineyard is located on the very western edge of the Sta.
+Rita Hills appellation.
+It is a magical site producing very low yields (less than 2 tons/acre) of perfectly balanced Pinot Noir.
 Planted by Evening Land seven years ago on diatomaceous and clay soils, this site will hopefully set new benchmarks for quality in the appellation.
 We feel fortunate to have our precious two acre section that is southeast-facing and are excited about the promise to come from this special site.
-To give you a sense of how cold it is here at Tempest, we registered only two days over 80˚ in the 2011 growing season.
+To give you a sense of how cold it is here at La Cote, we registered only two days over 80˚ in the 2011 growing season.